 Given these various considerations, I can’t go all the way, as some do, and say, “You are not your thoughts.”
 I might amend that mantra to, “Thoughts aren’t such a big deal,” or, “You are much more than your thoughts.”
-I currently believe my thoughts do bear some relation to my machinery of self, but that that relationship is often unimportant.
+I currently believe my thoughts do bear some relation to my machinery of self, but that that relationship is often unimportant and usually ambiguous.
 If I have a random dark thought about wanting to hurt someone, I don’t know precisely what that means.
 Perhaps it’s a remnant of an aggressive program in my brain that would have served Hunter-Gatherer Jordan quite well several thousand years ago, but which is no longer useful most of the time (though I might be glad it’s still there in the event of a dangerous situation).
 I could dwell on this thought and wonder why I’m such a bad, fucked up person, or I could just look at the thought, acknowledge it, choose not to act on it, shrug, and get on with my day.